EthanT0/CSCI441Final/README.md

 CSCI441Final Final Project - Enter the Temple
 Aiko - Amira Ramirez - apramriezgonzalez@mymail.mines.edu
 - Ethan -
-- Evan Vaughan -
+Not Evan Vaughan - Evan Vaughan - evaughan@mymail.mines.edu
 - Matthew Kline -

 --------------------------------------------------------------------------

 Description:
-A brief, high level description of what the program is / does
+This program features a 3-dimensional revamp of the well known 1979 Atari game, Ateroids.

 Usage:
 The program starts in free cam mode.
 Use the ASDW keys to rotate the ship